TouchFLO 3D: Today screen plugin

-Each tab has two soft keys which provide access to functions associated with a tab or tab customisation.
+Each tab has two soft keys which provide access to functions associated with a tab or tab customization.

 System Status Screen

 Instead of requiring users to touch the small status icons at the top of the screen (battery, volume, signal, etc.), the System Status Screen appears when the system status area is pressed, providing larger, finger-friendly buttons.

 Revisions

 TouchFLO 3D debuted in 2008 on the HTC Touch Diamond.
 Early updates removed many of the animations to increase the perception of speed.
 Since then, it has been altered several times:

 HTC Touch Pro

 The Tasks screen is only available on the HTC Touch Pro.
 It may be accessed by opening the keyboard while viewing TouchFLO 3D.

 HTC Touch HD

 The HTC Touch HD added the Stock tab and the ability to rearrange or hide tabs.
 Also, from the Touch HD onwards, TouchFLO 3D was designed for WVGA screens rather than VGA screens.